 It hasn’t been all smooth sailing between ESPN and Smith.
 The network suspended him for a week in 2014 for his controversial comments about former NFL running back Ray Rice’s domestic abuse scandal.

 Stephen A. Smith is a man of many talents.
 Oberto jerky recruited him as “the little voice in your stomach” in commercials.
 His acting career includes cameos in in ABC soap opera “General Hospital” and Chris Rock’s “I Think I Love My Wife.”

 Considering he was making a reported $5 million each year before landing his mega contract in 2019 with ESPN, according to the New York Post, Smith has built a pretty sizable net worth over his 30-year media career.

-According to Celebrity Net Worth, Smith is worth $16 million today.
-Though it isn’t quite as large as some of the other figures in his field like Bob Costas and Al Michaels, it’s still a good chunk of change for the expert in screaming matches.
+According to Celebrity Net Worth, Stephen A. Smith is worth $16 million today.
+Though it isn’t quite as large as some of the other figures in his field like Bob Costas or Al Michaels, it’s still a good chunk of change for the expert in screaming matches.
 And you have to give the man some credit.
 He sure as hell knows how to entertain people.

 Still just 53 years old and one of ESPN’s most-valued employees, don’t expect Stephen A. Smith or his cowboy hat to go anywhere.